-- a) A four-year B Pharm degree, a BSc (Pharm) degree and a suitable honours degree with Chemistry on at least third year level, or a qualification which the Senate deems to be equivalent.
-In all the aforementioned cases additional course work will be required as determined by the subprogramme leader. - Students who do not have a B Pharm degree will be assessed according to prior learning. - A 60% pass mark will be required for first semester modules in the final year of the B Pharm degree - d) Selection involves the submission of a formal application form, an internal selection form and curriculum vitae by the applicant as well as a possible interview by the sub-programme leader and researchers. - e) The research director may refuse a prospective student admission to a curriculum if the standard of proficiency that the student has reached previously in the specific subject(s) wherein he/she wants to study does not comply with the specific curriculum requirements.
+- a) A four-year B Pharm degree, a BSc (Pharm) degree and a suitable honours degree with Chemistry on at least third year level, or a qualification which the Senate deems to be equivalent on NQF level 8.
+In the above-mentioned cases additional course work will be required as determined by the subprogramme leader. - Students who do not have a B Pharm degree will be assessed according to prior learning. - c) A 60% pass mark will be required for first semester modules in the final year of the B Pharm degree. - d) Selection involves the submission of a formal application form, an internal selection form and curriculum vitae by the applicant as well as a possible interview by the sub-programme leader and researchers. - e) The research director may refuse a prospective student admission to a curriculum if the standard of proficiency that the student has reached previously in the specific subject(s) wherein he/she wants to study does not comply with the specific curriculum requirements.